mixatheme/WP-EUD/README.md

 ## Status

+WP-EUD was initially created for [MIXA](https://mixatheme.com) internal projects.
+WP-EUD was published on GitHub in 2016, with hopes that the WordPress Community will benefit and share with others.

 * **Created by:** [MIXA](https://mixatheme.com)
 * **Phase:** Conceptual.
 Experimental.
 May or may not be of use to anyone.
 Not production-ready.
 * **Version:** Pre-Release